hamil168/Alpha_Lantern/MS Meeting Prep DEMO/readme.md

 **app.py**: RESTful API scripted in Python, using flask and sqlalchemy.
 It connects front end, database, and the ml model.

-**index.html**: Front end of the MS Meeting Prep Demo.
-This needs to be running on its own.
+**index.html**: Front end of the MS Meeting Prep Demo that needs to be running on its own.

 *TO RUN:*
 - index.html and app.py need to be changed from local host ...